Full Schedule

 -

 Night at the AquariumPorpoises, penguins, piranhas and more.
 Join other conference attendees for a private event at the Georgia Aquarium.
 Transportation from conference hotels provided.
-Additional fee applies.
+Additional fee applies ($20).
 This event is for registered attendees only; no guests.
-Sponsored by Delta.8:00-11:00 PMET
+Sponsored by Delta.
+To add a Night at the Aquarium ticket to your registration, contact registration services at (888) 505-1292.
+Please note, you will need to bring your ticket and your name badge to access the event.8:00-11:00 PMET

 - Time: 8:00-11:00 PM (ET)